Interstate 16: I-75 interchange

-Also as a part of this project, GDOT has spent $12 million in the Pleasant Hill neighborhood to help mitigate the effect of the construction and new highway ramps.
-The construction, which was completed in the summer of 2018, included the creation of two new parks and the transformation of Penniman House, the childhood home of musician Little Richard, into a community resource center.
+Also as a part of this project, GDOT spent $12 million in the Pleasant Hill neighborhood to help mitigate the effect of the construction and new highway ramps.
+The construction, which was completed in the summer of 2018, included the creation of two new parks and the transformation of Penniman House, the childhood home of the late musician Little Richard, into a community resource center.
+This project was labeled as Phase 1B.

 Effect of construction on Port of Savannah traffic

 According to GDOT, with the expansion of I-16 at its interchanges with I-75, I-95, and I-516, the estimated increase in gross state product (GSP) would be $9.1 million at a cost of $1.95 million.
 In addition, employment would increase annually by 2,426, and the return on investment (ROI) would be 4.7.

+Possible removal of the Earl T. Shinhoster Bridge

+In Savannah, city and state officials are currently considering removing the Earl T. Shinhoster Bridge, which carries eastbound traffic over Martin Luther King Jr. Boulevard and onto Montgomery Street at the eastern terminus of I-16.
+The construction of the I-16 flyover ramps into Savannah in the 1960s led to the removal of Union Station, as well as two full city blocks, which had severe negative impacts on the African American community.
+A study about possibly removing the ramps was approved and funded by the Savannah City Council in December 2023.
+The study, which is listed as the I-16 Ramp Removal Study, will be managed by the Metropolitan Planning Commission, the Georgia Department of Transportation (GDOT), and the Federal Highway Administration.
+In March 2024, Georgia U.S. Senators Jon Ossoff and Raphael Warnock announced that $1.8 million in federal funding had been allocated toward the planning of the project.